browserengineering/book/book/scheduling.md

 ::: {.further}

-Our toy browser spends a lot of time copying pixels.
+Our browser spends a lot of time copying pixels.
 That's why [optimizing surfaces][optimize-surfaces] is important!
 It'll be faster by at least 30% if you've done the *interest region* exercise from [Chapter 11](visual-effects.md#exercises); making `tab_surface`